How to Build Your Author Brand in 3 Easy Steps

 To sum up

-We hope we managed to persuade and motivate you to start working on your author brand building project.
-Go through our step by step branding guide and define the core elements of your author brand.
+We hope we managed to persuade and motivate you to start building your author brand.
+Go through our step-by-step branding guide and define the core elements of your author brand.
 Once you are done, go back to the branding checklist to make sure everything is ready to go.

 Remember: There are so many ways to build a strong author brand.
 Get to it!